kparal/gkeyring/README.rst

 Contact
 =======

-Visit `program homepage <https://launchpad.net/gkeyring>`_ and `support forum <https://answers.launchpad.net/gkeyring>`_.
+Visit `the program homepage <https://github.com/kparal/gkeyring>`_ and `the support forum <https://answers.launchpad.net/gkeyring>`_.

 Please report all bugs to the `issue tracker <https://github.com/kparal/gkeyring/issues>`_, but don't request new features unless you have a patch for it.
-This is a small personal project and I don't plan to spend much more time on it.
-I will gladly merge your patches if they look reasonable.
+This program is maintained, but not further developed.
+If you want to work on this program, don't hesitate to contact me, I will gladly assign you to the development team.